marcentusch/MO-Personal-Site/src/index.md

   summary: "I make fun, interactive things with code."
   buttonText: "See my work"
   buttonUrl: "/blog"
-  image: "/images/bg/toast.jpg"
-  imageAlt: "Buttered toasted white bread"
 primaryCTA:
   title: "About me"
-  metaDesc: "A made up agency site that you build if you take Learn Eleventy From Scratch, by Piccalilli"
+  metaDesc: "Marc Obel's personal site and blog"
-  summary: "I currently work as a developer for Nemlig.com and have been working there since 2018.
+  summary: "I currently work as a full-stack developer for Nemlig.com and have been working there since start 2018.
 I have volunteered at Coding Pirates DK since 2017 as a teacher.
 I have taught multiple workshops ranging from Web Development to 3D modeling/printing and robot wrestling. "
   buttonText: "Contact me"
   buttonUrl: "/contact"